-• Coursework
+• Coursework 70%

-• class attendance and participation 5%

-• individual (paper review, discussion and presentation) 20%

 • group project development and presentation 45%

-• Finc al Exam 30%
+• Final Exam 30%

 COMP6410 FORMAL METHODS OF SOFTWARE DESIGN

 COMP6420 PARALLEL COMPUTING

 Parallel processing has matured to where it has started to make the computer marketplace.
 This course seeks to equip students to specify, design and evaluate parallel architectures for specific-purpose and general-purpose application.
 This course will present computational science needed to support engineering and scientific computations.
 It also intends to provide rigorous research results in parallel algorithms and prepare interested students to carry out independent research in Parallel Computing.
 Topics covered include: design and analysis of concurrent algorithms, process synchronization, deadlock detection, concurrency control, communication with Message Passing Interface (MPI) and a detailed performance prediction will be performed.